Wet market: Brazil

-In Brazil, regulations on wet markets are handled at the municipal level.
-The regulations widely vary across Brazil, with zoning rules prohibiting wet markets in some municipalities.
+In Brazil, regulations on traditional markets are handled at the municipal level.
+The regulations widely vary across Brazil, with zoning rules prohibiting such markets in some municipalities.

-A 2003 study found that wet markets were losing ground in food retail to supermarkets, which had an overall food retail market share of 75%.
+A 2003 study found that traditional markets were losing ground in food retail to supermarkets, which had an overall food retail market share of 75%.
 The gains of supermarkets over traditional food retailers in Brazil were predominantly in meat and seafood retail, with the supermarkets' fresh meat & seafood market shares typically three times greater than their fresh fruits & vegetables market share.

 Colombia

-According to a 2010 USDA Foreign Agricultural Service report, each small town in Colombia typically has a wet market that is supplied by local production and opens at least once a week.
-The report described both retail wet markets and wholesale wet markets that provide food products for "Mom'n Pop stores".
-It estimated the number of wet markets at around 2,000, but noted that the number was slowly decreasing in large cities despite the presence of large wet markets like Corabastos in Bogotá.
+According to a 2010 USDA Foreign Agricultural Service report, each small town in Colombia typically has a fresh food market that is supplied by local production and opens at least once a week.
+The report described both retail and wholesale markets that provide food products for "Mom'n Pop stores".
+It estimated the number of such markets at around 2,000, but noted that the number was slowly decreasing in large cities despite the presence of large markets like Corabastos in Bogotá.